unkaktus/compose/README.md

 to extract the data from the tables that are relevant for her/him.
 The present release of the **CompOSE** tools contains the following files

 - Makefile
   A Makefile using the gnu make utility which allows to build the program compose from the existing source files (see below).
 At present it employs the gfortran and gcc compilers.
 A flag can be set in the Makefile to enable/disable the compilation of the HDF5 output part.

 * compose.f90
   Main compose code.

 * composemodules.f90
   Contains all the modules used by compose apart from those specific to the HDF5 output part.

 * hdf5compose.f90
   Interface for HDF5 output.

 * hdf5writecompose.c
   HDF5 output routines.

 * hdf5readcompose.c
   Example routines for reading the HDF5 output.

 **CompOSE** is a service initiated by the CompStar European network and maintained mainly by C. Ishizuka, T. Klaehn, M. Marcini, M. Oertel, and S. Typel (contact develop@compose.obspm.fr).

+INSTALL :

+in the normal case type "make" or "make compose"

+If you want to build the version running on the WEB APP, type "make compose_for_web"